Pacific Rim Uprising: Music

 Composer John Paesano was originally slated to be writing the score for the film, replacing the first film's composer Ramin Djawadi.
 However, in January 2018, it was announced that Paesano had been replaced by Lorne Balfe, who recorded his score at Synchron Stage in Vienna.
 The soundtrack was digitally released on March 23, 2018, by Milan Records with the physical format being released later on April 6, 2018.

 Marketing

 Legendary Comics released Pacific Rim: Aftermath on January 17.
 2018.
 The six-issue comic book series serves as a bridge between the two films.

 On March 13, Titan Books released Pacific Rim Uprising: Ascension, a prequel novel written by Greg Keyes.

 Release

+Theatrical

-TheatricalPacific Rim Uprising was released on March 23, 2018 in the United States, in 3D and IMAX.
-The film was originally scheduled to be released on April 7, 2017, August 4, 2017, and February 23, 2018.
+Pacific Rim Uprising premiered on March 21, 2018, at the TCL Chinese Theatre in Hollywood, Los Angeles.
+It was initially scheduled for released on April 7, 2017, but was later pushed back to August 4, 2017, then February 23, 2018, and finally March 23, 2018.

+Home media

-Home mediaPacific Rim Uprising was released on Digital on June 5, 2018.
+Pacific Rim Uprising was released on Digital on June 5, 2018.
 A 4K Blu-ray, a Blu-ray 3D, a Blu-ray and a DVD was released on June 19, 2018.